The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

 The Biosciences (2015) benchmark statement has been used as an important reference point in the construction of the programme’s learning outcomes, knowledge, skills and content together with the methods of learning, teaching and assessment.
 Particular reference has been made to the threshold statements - these being the minimum requirement described in the benchmarking statements by the Quality Assurance Agency.

-Organisms: structure and diversity of organisms, physiology and mechanism for life processes, classification and taxonomy, interactions between organisms and their environment.
+Organisms: structure and diversity of organisms, classification and taxonomy, interactions between organisms and their environment, organismal behaviour.

-Ecological and Environmental Biology: biochemical pathways, nutrient and energy flow, structure of ecosystems and associated processes, biogeography and other distributional patterns, population processes and dynamics, biodiversity and community structure, human interactions and subsequent environmental impacts.
+Ecological and Environmental Biology: biogeography and other distributional patterns, population processes and dynamics, biodiversity and community structure, human interactions and subsequent environmental impacts.

-The topics described above are all introduced at Level 4 and subsequently enhanced at either Level 5 or Level 6.
-It is expected by the QAA that more specialised areas will be offered, especially at higher levels of study, and there is provision for this in the non-core modules.
-Specific research based topics are specifically developed within modules at levels 4 and 5, with the view that students can apply these skills as appropriate during completion of the dissertation or research project modules, in addition to other project work.
+Students undertaking studies in this programme should be able to readily demonstrate knowledge and understanding of the topics described above upon entry, with the view that these are subsequently enhanced at Level 6.
+It is expected by the QAA that more specialised areas will be offered at Level 6, and there is provision for this in the non-core modules.
+Specific research based topics are specifically developed within modules studied prior to entry onto the programme, and it is expected that these skills are applied as appropriate during completion of the dissertation or research project modules, in addition to other project work.

 Applied modules enable students to utilise the myriad of concepts and perspectives to compare, contrast, analyse and critique, to inform new knowledge and to problem solve.
 Students will be expected to engage in a number of platforms whereby these skills underpin the philosophy of the module.
-An example of this can be seen in the RC6502 Applied Issue in Wildlife Conservation module, whereby students undertake a number of topical seminars to discuss a range of contemporary issues at the forefront of the discipline, where they are charged with devising viable solutions to problems posed.
+An example of this can be seen in the RC6517 Animal Cognition module, whereby students should expect to be able to access primary literature, with which to analyse underpinning concepts and the research that may support or refute them.
+Following critical analysis, students would be expected to synthesis new thoughts, ideas and knowledge in response to the concurrent research and express these through seminar discussions, presentations and assessed components of work.

 The more generic "soft" skills identified in the benchmark statements, including time management, reflective practice, team work, communication, use of data, information technology, information retrieval and presentation, are all explicitly embedded in the majority of modules presented within the programmes, either assessed formatively through classroom based activities, or alternatively through components of assessment.
 Furthermore, such skills are enhanced through the provision of a non-credited "Study skills" session, which comprises a dedicated additional hour on the weekly timetable that provides students with opportunity to further develop transferable skills.